Divya-dd03/RSSI-application/README.md

 < mac id >_< distance >m_< scanning duration >_m_s.file format

-The user can wish to change the name.
+However, the user can wish to change the name.
 1.  .csv Download:
     Allows the user to download the csv file.